getcarina/getcarina.com/_tutorials/wordpress-nginx-links.md

 should encapsulate a single running process.
 We discuss this in our [best practices]() article, but to summarise the reasons of why this should be done:

-- if we ran multiple processes per container we'd need an intermediary piece of software like [supervisord](http://supervisord.org/) to manage multiple processes, which goes against one the core aims of the Docker project: to use a solution which is granular, lightweight and focuses on doing one thing well.
+- If we ran multiple processes per container we'd need an intermediary piece of software like [supervisord](http://supervisord.org/) to manage multiple processes, which goes against one the core aims of the Docker project: to use a solution which is granular, lightweight and focuses on doing one thing well.

-- single processes bind the lifecycle of a container with the lifecycle of the process itself.
+- Single processes bind the lifecycle of a container with the lifecycle of the process itself.
 This means that if a process like nginx dies, this fatal error directly impacts the state of the container itself, making debugging fairly straightforward.

-- decoupling applications into smaller components aligns with the micro-services model which provides far greater scalability than one monolithic application.
+- Decoupling applications into smaller components aligns with the micro-services model which provides far greater scalability than one monolithic application.

-- going back to the idea of efficiency, splitting out into multiple containers allows you to better allocate compute resources to individual parts of your application stack.
-So, for example, if you only need one instance of nginx, but multiple instances of fpm, you don't need to waste memory.
+- Splitting out into multiple containers allows you to better allocate compute resources to individual parts of your application stack.

 ### Step 1: Create MySQL container